 Which Institutions can Register Customers for CKYC?

 Financial institutions regulated by SEBI, RBI, IRDAI, and PFRDA can register your KYC details with CKYC.
-When you open a bank account, Demat account, purchase an insurance, or invest in mutual funds, these financial institutions will register your KYC details with CKYC.
+When you open a bank account, a Demat account, purchase insurance, or invest in mutual funds, these financial institutions will register your KYC details with CKYC.

 Places Where You Can Get CKYC Done

-- Banks (like SBI, HDFC, or ICICI)
+- Banks (like SBI, HDFC, or ICICI).

-- Insurance companies (like LIC or Bajaj Allianz)
+- Insurance companies (like LIC or Bajaj Allianz).

-- Stockbrokers or Demat account providers
+- Stockbrokers or Demat account providers.

 How to Complete the CKYC Process